aosabook/500lines/modeller/chapter.md

 The `PushMatrix` and `PopMatrix` functions in OpenGL provide us access to a stack object for saving the status of the matrix.
 This suits us perfectly, as we're traversing a graph of nodes.
-The OpenGL matrix stack is used to store the matrix state of each node when it is rendered.
+The OpenGL matrix stack is used to store the matrix state of each `Node` when it is rendered.

 Manipulating the ModelView matrix allows us to have a single render list for each type of primitive.
 For example, the render list for the Cube primitive draws a cube at the origin with sides of length 1.
 By setting the OpenGL matrix, we can change the size and location the rendered cube.

-Again, the Matrix stack functionality of OpenGL allows us to extend the Node class to contain nested nodes.
+Again, the Matrix stack functionality of OpenGL allows us to extend the `Node` class to contain nested nodes.
 If there are a nested nodes, we simply push onto the stack before we render a nested node.

-Thus, using the scene traversal and OpenGL Matrix Stack allows us to implemented the Node class in an extensible way, and allows each Node's render code to be independent from its location in the scene.
+Thus, using the scene traversal and OpenGL Matrix Stack allows us to implemented the `Node` class in an extensible way, and allows each `Node`'s render code to be independent from its location in the scene.